 All members of the IAWJ, including male judges and associate members, are welcome to attend IAWJ biennial conferences.
 The last three biennial conferences were held in Arusha, Tanzania, Washington DC and Buenos Aires and attracted up to 1000 registrants.

-The sessions will have judicial speakers from around the world, providing an opportunity not often available in New Zealand to experience a true global perspective.
-We are also very keen to highlight innovations and experiences of the Pacific and New Zealand (and, in particular, those of Māori), as well as showcase the country more generally.
-There will be court and other justice sector tours of interest to our foreign delegates in Auckland and Wellington.
+The sessions will have judicial speakers from around the world, providing an opportunity to experience a true global perspective.
+We are also very keen to highlight innovations and experiences of the Pacific and New Zealand (and, in particular, those of Māori), as well as showcasing the country more generally.

-We are pleased to announce that five keynote speakers have confirmed their attendance:
+We are pleased to announce that the following keynote speakers have confirmed their (virtual) attendance:

-The New Zealand Association of Women Judges (NZAWJ) supports the 2020 biennial conference, both financially and by being part of the organising committees.
-We also thank the Ministry of Justice and all Heads of Bench, including, in particular, Chief Justice Helen Winkelmann, Justice Stephen Kós, Justice Geoff Venning and other heads of bench for their support of the conference.
+The New Zealand Association of Women Judges (NZAWJ) supports the 2021 biennial conference, both financially and by being part of the organising committees.
+We also thank the Ministry of Justice and all Heads of Bench, including Chief Justice Helen Winkelmann, Justice Stephen Kós, Justice Susan Thomas, Judge Heemi Taumaunu, Judge Wilson Isaac, Judge Christina Inglis and Judge David Kirkpatrick for their support of the conference.

 Justice Susan Glazebrook, President-Elect of the IAWJ

 Judge Mary O’Dwyer, President of the NZAWJ